 - Risk Factors

 Researchers studied the effects of drinking alcohol on insulin resistance.
 To do so, their study included 280,194 people without diabetes.
-All underwent comprehensive health examinations three or more times within a period of eight years.
+All were given health exams three or more times within a period of eight years.
 Their mean age was 38.2 years and 55.7% were male.

-The researchers concluded that alcohol consumption improves insulin resistance.
+The researchers concluded that alcohol drinking improves insulin resistance.
 Also, that increased drinking amounts may have preventive effects on the progression of insulin resistance.

 II.
 Risk Factors